lechrsty/github-ranker-php/README.md

 `cd /path/to/project`
 5. Copy the .env.example file to .env \
 `cp .env.example .env`
-6. Install composer dependencies \
+6. Install composer dependencies with Laravel sail \
-`composer require laravel/sail laravel/ui && php artisan sail:install && php artisan ui bootstrap && npm install && npm run dev`
+`composer require laravel/sail --dev && php artisan sail:install`
 7. After the command is finished running in your terminal, select [0] for MySQL to install MySQL
 8. Ensure that a docker-compose.yml file was created at the root of the project.
 If the file is created, run the following command to build and run the needed containers \
 `COMPOSE_DOCKER_CLI_BUILD=1 DOCKER_BUILDKIT=1 ./vendor/bin/sail build`